KernFerm/BubblesTheDev-WebBrowser/ARCHITECTURE.md

 The browser detects preferred system locales from Electron and Chromium APIs, resolves aliases and parent locales locally, and then broadcasts the effective locale state to browser windows through the hardened preload bridge.
 Locale processing stays isolated in the privileged runtime and does not allow renderer-controlled filesystem access.

-The current multilingual foundation is now significantly larger than the earlier minimal bundle set.
-At this stage the browser carries:
+The current multilingual foundation now carries:

 * `679` supported locale packs
 * `453` base language families
 * inheritance-first locale growth so new language or regional entries can reuse trusted local bundles instead of duplicating full translation trees

 This is intentionally a strong starting point for future expansion rather than a claim of fully human-translated parity across every supported language family.
 The architecture is built so translation depth can continue growing without redesigning the renderer or weakening the browser's security model.

-The public documentation intentionally avoids private infrastructure details.
-At a high level, the diagnostics path is:

-* disabled by default
-* limited to approved system and browser-stability fields
-* validated and submitted through privileged browser-side services only
-* isolated from renderer-controlled network submission

 ## Security Model